“Call upon me in the day of trouble; I will deliver you, and you shall glorify me.” (Psalm 50:15)

-He’s not aloof and uncaring.
-He’s not too busy running the universe to help us.
-He says, “I care about you.
-Call on me.
-Bring your troubles to me.
+“Be anxious for nothing and receive the peace that passes understanding.
 Bring every burden to the throne of grace.
 I’m just waiting to help you.
 You don’t bother me when you cast your cares upon me.
-I never get tired of hearing your needs.
+I never get tired of hearing your needs.”

 He doesn’t help us begrudgingly.
 He doesn’t say, “Oh you again.
 I know, I know, I’ve heard this a thousand times.”
 No!
 God truly desires to help us.
 He wouldn’t tell us to call upon him in the day of trouble if he wasn’t willing to help us.
-Remember the leper in Luke 5?

 While He was in one of the cities, behold, there was a man covered with leprosy; and when he saw Jesus, he fell on his face and implored Him, saying, “Lord, if You are willing, You can make me clean.”
 And He stretched out His hand and touched him, saying, “I am willing; be cleansed.”
 Luke 5:12-13 (NASB)

 The Lord is inclined to help us.
 He’s just waiting to do good to us.
 We simply need to call upon him.

 Our God is so good.
 He is but a whisper away day and night.
 He is constantly listening.
 He hears our every prayer.
 Yet so often we do everything but call upon him.
 We fret and worry and try to figure out how we will solve our problem.
 Call upon Jesus in the day of trouble.

 “I WILL deliver you.”
 God doesn’t say, “I might deliver you,” but “I WILL deliver you.”
 God always keeps his promises.

 God won’t forget to deliver us.
 He won’t change his mind or lie.
 He will hear us and come to our help and surely and certainly deliver us.
 It might not be on our timetable, but he will not fail to keep his word.
 When we call upon the Lord in the day of trouble, he WILL answer us.